gevans3000/bitdash3/TASKS.md

 # TASKS — Bitcoin 5-Minute Trading System

 Goal: Create a minimalist, high-performance decision support system optimized for Bitcoin trading on the 5-minute timeframe with **minimal code & compute** — using Next.js, React, and TypeScript without additional infrastructure.
 Note: Tasks can be referenced by their numbers.
-Up to three tasks may be worked on simultaneously.
+Up 1 or more tasks can be worked on at a time based on user preference.

 ---